chainx-org/ChainX/xpallets/gateway/Trustee.md

 # Overview

 This document describes how to become a member of council and trustee.
 Becoming a trust, the main responsibility is to keep the btc for users and help with withdrawals.
-Every month the trust can apply to the treasury for `10500000/12*0.05=43750` ksx as rewards.
+Every month the trust can apply to the treasury for  pcx as rewards.
 Rewards are distributed in proportion to the number of withdrawals and the number of BTCs that help users withdraw.

 # Council